fugro-oss/LASDatasets.jl/docs/src/interface.md

 ## *LAS* Datasets

-A `LasDataset` is a wrapper around data from a *LAS* file that acts as an interface to read, write and modify your *LAS* data.
+A `LASDataset` is a wrapper around data from a *LAS* file that acts as an interface to read, write and modify your *LAS* data.
 In general, a *LAS* file will have the following contents:
 * File Header: contains metadata about the file contents and byte layout
 * *VLRs*: Variable length records of data that appear before the point records
 * User-defined bytes: Additional bytes included after the last *VLR* and before the first point record
 * *LAS* point records: data assigned to each point in the point cloud (following a specific format specified in the header)
 * *EVLRs* : Extended *VLRs* that come after the point records (allows larger data payloads)

-These are contained in a `LasDataset` as follows
+These are contained in a `LASDataset` as follows
 ```@docs; canonical = false
-LasDataset
+LASDataset
 ```

-You can query the contents of your `LasDataset` by using the following functions:
+You can query the contents of your `LASDataset` by using the following functions:
 ```@docs; canonical = false
 get_header
 get_pointcloud